sapegin/social-likes/Contributing.md

 - Don’t commit generated files: compiled from Stylus CSS, minified JavaScript, etc.
 - Don’t change version number and changelog.
 - Install [EditorConfig](http://editorconfig.org/) plugin for your code editor.
-- If code you change uses different style (probably it’s an old code) use file’s style instead of style described on this page.
 - Feel free to [ask me](http://sapegin.me/contacts) anything you need.